michaeltrefry/Yapplr/YapplrMobile/README.md

 - ✅ **Social Features**: Like, repost, and user interactions
 - ✅ **User Profiles**: Navigate to user profiles by tapping avatars/names
 - ✅ **Profile Timeline**: View any user's posts and profile information
+- ✅ **User Search**: Search and navigate to user profiles instantly
 - ✅ **Real-time Updates**: Live timeline refresh

 The app is ready for production use and further feature development!